National Sorry Day: Public reconciliation acts

 The Bringing Them Home report has inspired many public acts of reconciliation.
 On 28 May 2000, more than 250,000 people, both Indigenous and non-Indigenous Australians, participated in a walk across Sydney Harbour Bridge organised by the Council for Aboriginal Reconciliation to protest the lack of a government apology to Indigenous people, show solidarity and to raise public awareness.
 Members of the public also had a plane write "sorry" above the bridge the same day.

 The Uluru Statement from the Heart was released on Sorry Day in 2017.

+In media

+Authors Anne Coombs and Susan Varga described their attendance at a Sorry Day in Broome, Western Australia in 1999, a town with a large proportion of Indigenous Australians:

+In the afternoon we went to a ceremony on the site of the former Catholic orphanage.
+Chairs were arranged in a semicircle on a scrappy piece of open ground.
+When everyone was assembled – there were maybe a hundred and fifty people – the dull religious music that had been playing changed to Archie Roach's 'Taking the Children Away' (..)
+As the music played, a few Aboriginal women in the audience wept.